 - Watch mirrors for tailgaters and move to another lane to let them pass.
 Grow comfortable with checking blind spots frequently to be aware of the traffic around you.

 - Change lanes to move around any stopped vehicle with flashing lights.

 Lesson three – three-second rule

 Review the three-second rule for following distance, learned in “Skill Six: looking ahead.”
+At higher speeds it’s recommended to add more following distance.
 Additionally, coach your teen to use a three-second rule for these interstate driving circumstances:

 - Merging onto an interstate

 Lesson four – challenging road conditions

 Coach your teen to adjust travel speed and vehicle position based on weather and road conditions.
 Once your teen is comfortable with and proficient at interstate driving in good conditions, spend some practice time on interstates under more challenging conditions, such as rain.
 Coach them to always use appropriate caution, as conditions can change quickly.